-Remark 1 Since the start-up decision is not considered in the first-time period in Q_2 , the strong valid inequalities in Q_2 (e.g., (2d) - (2g)) can be applied to any two consecutive time periods.
+Remark 1 Since the start-up decision is not considered in the first-time period in $Q_2$ , the strong valid inequalities in $Q_2$ (e.g., (2d) - (2g)) can be applied to any two consecutive time periods.

-In the remaining part of this paper, we derive strong valid inequalities and the further convex hull descriptions for the three-period problems by considering different minimum-up/-down time limits in Section 2.
-In Section 3, we extend our study to derive strong valid inequalities so as to strengthen the general multi-period formulations.
-Following these, in Section 4 we perform computational studies to verify the effectiveness of our proposed strong valid inequalities.
+In the remaining part of this paper, we derive strong valid inequalities and the further convex hull descriptions for the three-period polytopes with variant minimum-up/-down time limits in Section 2.
+In Section 3, we extend our study to derive strong valid inequalities covering multiple time periods so as to further strengthen the general multi-period polytopes.
+In Section 4, we perform computational studies on its applications in network-constrained and self-scheduling unit commitment problems to verify the effectiveness of our proposed strong valid inequalities.
 Finally, we conclude our study in Section 5.